Skip to Content

 Buffets have been a staple of the Las Vegas culinary scene for decades, and although fewer are open now than before the pandemic, plenty of options remain that span the price/quality spectrum.

-Now, it’s important to note that the best buffets in Las Vegas usually come with a hefty price tag.
-You can expect to pay anywhere from $50 – $70 depending on the meal, day of the week, etc.
+It’s important to note that the best Las Vegas buffets come with a hefty price tag of around $50 – $80 depending on the meal, day of the week, etc. – By no means is this a breakdown of the cheapest buffets in Vegas.

 While my breakdown of the best buffets on the Strip and nearby in Las Vegas will include pictures from my visit, MANY more photos can be seen by clicking through to my full review of each buffet.